-At 9 kV peak to peak, one actuator was used to find the effectiveness between 1 - 4 kHz, and a second actuator was used to find the effectiveness between 5 - 9kHz.
+In Figure 4.11, one actuator was used to find the effectiveness between $1-4\,\mathrm{kHz}$ , and a second actuator was used to find the effectiveness between $5-9\,\mathrm{kHz}$ .
 It is apparent that for both of these actuators the effectiveness increased as the driving frequency was decreased.
 However, the trends do not meet between the two data sets.
 This suggests that the actuator effectiveness is either highly sensitive to small changes in the actuator layout, or that it is sensitive to the ambient conditions.